kashish0012/URL-shortener-nodeApp/README.md

-# 🔗 Shorten URL App
+# 🔗 URL Shortener App

 A simple and secure URL shortening web application built using **Node.js**, **Express**, and **MongoDB**, with **EJS** as the templating engine.